leonardo-panseri/cicero-on-vidor4000/artifact-evaluation/README.md

-# How to reporduce the experimental results of the paper
+# Reproducing Experimental Results of the Paper
-This document detailed explains all the steps to reproduce the experimental results of the paper, from the executio to the charts plotting.
+This document details all the steps to reproduce the experimental results of the paper, from the execution to the charts plotting.

 ## Clone the repository
+On a machine connected with the Arduino MKR Vidor 4000.
+To program the device refer to this [README](./ArduinoProgramming.md)
 ```
 git clone https://github.com/leonardo-panseri/cicero-on-vidor4000.git --recurse-submodules
 ```

 ## Execution on Cicero
- Before to start is well to know that the execution on the all benachmarks could take a long time.
-For this reason, we encorage the use of *tmux* or a similar tool to avoid execution interruption due to connection loss or accidentaly terminal disconnession.
+Executing all the benchmarks might require long time.
+Therefore, we encorage the use of *tmux* or a similar tool to avoid execution interruption due to connection loss or accidentaly terminal disconnession.

 1. Create a *tmux* session, names *test_session*:
  ```console